 I switched to Claude Code and stopped asking for immediate implementation.
 Instead, I asked for a plan first and reviewed it.

-Better model reasoning
+Stronger model reasoning

 For my use cases, newer models (especially Opus 4.5) were noticeably better at keeping constraints in context across longer tasks.

-Better repo context (CLAUDE.md)
+Better repo context

+A lot of bad output came from missing context, not missing capability.
 I now keep project expectations in CLAUDE.md so every new session starts with the same baseline: architecture preferences, testing requirements, and coding conventions.

 The biggest improvement was switching from one-pass execution to a repeatable loop: